10 Small Patio Ideas

 7m

-If you’re looking for outdoor seating ideas for small spaces, consider adding a spot of shade to your patio so that you can use chairs no matter the weather.
+If you’re looking for outdoor seating ideas for small spaces, consider shade options for your patio so you can sit out whatever the weather.

-Giving your patio shade lets you block out the rain in bad weather, while protecting from the harsh sun in the summer.
-If your patio doesn’t have a porch or veranda to design your seating around, an adjustable parasol is easy to add to your furniture, letting you customise your shade to suit the conditions.
+A shade lets you block out the rain in bad weather, and protects you from harsh sun in the summer.
+If your patio doesn’t have a porch or veranda to design your seating around, an adjustable parasol is easy to add to your furniture, letting you customise your shade to suit the weather.

-Patios are a great place to experiment with different styles, as they can help to blend your outdoor and indoor designs.
-For smaller spaces, minimalist designs are always a strong choice.
+Patios are a great place to experiment with different styles.
+When designed well, they can seamlessly blend your indoor and outdoor spaces, and in smaller areas, a minimalist approach can help the space feel larger.

 Opt for modern furniture with straight edges and clean lines for a sleek, industrial look.
-Metal designs suit this look particularly well, but wooden pieces can strike a strong balance between current trends and traditional looks.
-Experiment with different forms and see if a minimalist patio suits your space.
+Metal furniture can blend nicely with this style, but for a striking contrast, wooden pieces bring in a more traditional design element.

 3. Choose a bold accent colour